 However, only a fraction of the blogs that exist ever get to the point where they’re getting serious traffic.
 In part, this is because there’s too much loaded information – most often misconceptions – that confuse and mislead those who are trying to build their blog.

-So, to help clear the air and set the record straight, we’re here to uncover 10 myths about writing blogs and uncover the truth behind each of them.
+So, to help clear the air and set the record straight, we’re here to uncover the 10 blogging myths and uncover the truth behind each of them.

 If you publish too few posts (like once every other month), you might lose the chance to build a devoted following.
-Yet, if you publish too many (on a daily basis, for example), you might grow tired of creating content and your readers might not be able to keep up with your posts.
+Yet, if you publish too many (daily, for example), you might grow tired of creating content and your readers might not be able to keep up with your posts.
 That’s why it’s important to find a posting schedule that suits your business.